allenai/dream/FigLang2022SharedTask/README_DREAM_FLUTE_model.md

 # Downloading and running the DREAM-FLUTE models

-This is the documentation on our suggestions as to how to run the models from our paper Just-DREAM-about-it: Figurative Language Understanding with DREAM-FLUTE, FigLang workshop @ EMNLP 2022 (Arxiv link: TBD), where we achieved joint first position in the figurative language understanding shared task.
+This is the documentation on our suggestions as to how to run the models from our paper Just-DREAM-about-it: Figurative Language Understanding with DREAM-FLUTE, FigLang workshop @ EMNLP 2022 (Arxiv link: https://arxiv.org/abs/2210.16407), where we achieved joint first position in the figurative language understanding shared task.

 ## Setup
 The setup required to run the models in this paper is the same as that for DREAM.
+You'll need to install PyTorch and Transformers to use the models.
 Please refer the same instructions (https://github.com/allenai/dream/blob/main/model/README_DREAM_model.md) for installing the requirements inside a conda environment.

 ## Accessing the models
 We make all models available on HuggingFace: